 Aspirnaut interns will also have access to university resources such as campus recreation facilities and the student health service.

-Interns will also benefit from professional development and enrichment opportunities.
-These include individualized meetings with mentors, preparation for standardized tests, college advising, networking opportunities with scientists in a world-class research environment, as well as cultural and social activities.
+Interns will benefit from professional development and enrichment opportunities.
+These include individualized meetings with mentors, preparation for standardized tests, college advising, networking opportunities with scientists in a world-class research environment and cultural and social activities.

 Aspirnaut interns are supervised by research supervisors, undergraduate resident advisors and program staff.
 The university’s policies and procedures for hosting minors on campus promote a safe and supportive environment for participants.

-Consistent with those policies, the Aspirnaut program follows an established Code of Conduct, and its faculty, staff (including student employees), and volunteers submit to criminal background screening, complete required training, and adhere to all applicable reporting obligations.
+Consistent with those policies, Aspirnaut follows an established Code of Conduct.
+Its faculty, staff (including student employees), and volunteers submit to criminal background screening, complete required training and adhere to all applicable reporting obligations.
 For more detailed information, please refer to the university’s “Policy on Minors Involved in University-Sponsored Programs or Programs Held in University Facilities.”

 While this is a six-week summer program, our goal is to help students pursue their dreams of enrolling in college and pursuing educational and career opportunities in the sciences.
-If a participant is later admitted to the University, additional university resources may also be available, like the Go Blue Guarantee — which provides four years of free tuition to admitted, in-state students from households earning less than $65,000 per year.
+If a participant is later admitted to the University, additional university resources may also be available, such as the Go Blue Guarantee, which provides four years of free tuition to admitted, in-state students from households earning less than $125,000 per year and with assets totaling under $125,000.

 "It has made me mature as an individual and appreciate everything others do for me.
 I also learned I am smarter than I thought and anything can be accomplished if you really try hard.”